 A sample itinerary for a family visit to New York City on a long winter weekend including the Museum of Modern Art, the Metropolitan Museum of Art, the Empire State Building and Broadway shows.

-When my theatre-loving daughter, Emma, turned 11 last July we gave her a trip to New York City to see a couple of Broadway shows.
+Last July we gave our theatre-loving daughter a trip to New York City to see a couple of Broadway shows for her birthday.
 Her schedule was filled with rehearsals from early August until the end of January though so we weren’t able to get away until our Ontario Family Day long weekend which coincides with President’s Day in the U.S. on the third Monday in February.

 This article may contain affiliate links which help support the site.
 If you click on an affiliate link and make a purchase then we receive a small commission at no additional cost to you.